rahafoundation/raha-mobile-app/README_DEPLOYMENT.md

 ### Releasing an update to codepush

-Under normal circumstances, we'd like to release to Android and iOS simulatenously to avoid versions getting out of sync.
+Under normal circumstances, we'd like to release to Android and iOS simultaneously to avoid versions getting out of sync.

 TODO: Update what extraordinary circumstances are if we ever encounter them.